Aloya-aw/ALX_Simple_Quiz/README.md

-This repository contains a simple interactive quiz for javascript practice.
+This repository contains a simple interactive quiz and a smple calculator for javascript practice.